 - Rakel’s Textbook of Family Medicine is provided for every resident

 - Additional resources through Advocate’s Library are abundantly available.

 - Lectures incorporate FP Essentials and FP Comprehensive

 Continuing Medical Education

-- An educational stipend provided each year for continuing medical education.
+- An educational stipend is provided each year for continuing medical education.